caw024/MKS65C-shell/README.md

 //arguments: char * (a string)<br />
 //fxn: parses spaces in a given line to get arguments<br />
 char ** parse_space(char *line);

+* I consulted stack overflow and other websites for some small portions of code as labeled inside it.